RoyCheru/Data-analysis/README.md

-# Hi there! 👋 I'm Roy Cheruiyot
+# Hi there! 👋 I'm Roy Toro Cheruiyot

 Welcome to my GitHub portfolio!
 I am passionate about using data to solve problems and tell compelling stories.
 Here, you'll find my projects showcasing my skills in SQL, Python, and Excel for data analysis and visualization.